Meet the Chief Executive Fool

 Nuclear disasters, record-breaking oil spills, financial meltdowns?
 What can a fool tell us when smart people have failed?

-Let's agree that there's "historic smart" like Einstein, Curie, Fuller - and hundreds of other über smart minds who create the stuff that builds civilizations.
-And there are smart people whom we personally admire.
-I admire Jack Kirby partly by the way he lived his life, but also for his über creator smarts that conjured up a Universe of comic book characters that have helped make Stan Lee one very famous man.
+There are all kinds of "smart" people.
+There's "historical smart" like Einstein, Curie, Fuller; Cicero, Elizabeth I, Lincoln, and hundreds of other über smart people who help build civilizations.
+There are the smart people whom we personally admire.
+I'm thinking of Jack Kirby -- partly by the way he lived his life, but also for his über creator smarts that conjured up a Universe of comic book characters that have helped make Stan Lee one very famous man.

 How about the smart people in your life whom you depend on day-to-day?
 In my case, my wife is the smartest person I know.
 Not only does she know where I put my damned glasses, she knows when I'm about to lose them.
 Maybe you know smart people that you don't often think about, like that talented tech geek who keeps your office network running?
 How about anyone else in your life who puts out the kind of inspired smarts that makes you want to dab dance on the street?
 At this moment, I'm thinking about my handyman who fixed my garage door in 30 minutes with a simple trick that ought to be on YouTube.